SolutionGuidance/psm/INSTALL.md

 If you are using a debugging mail server such as the Python `DebuggingServer` recommended above: open a new terminal session so you can leave WildFly running in its existing terminal and Python running in its existing terminal.
-Paste the entire command below, all the way through the second `EOF`, into your terminal:
+In the new terminal navigate to the WildFly directory and paste in the entire command below, all the way through the second `EOF`:

 ```ShellSession
 $ ./bin/jboss-cli.sh --connect << EOF